emilianobovetti/fpc/README.md

 `ramda` loves [pointfree style](https://wiki.haskell.org/Pointfree) and currying, at the cost of being less explicit.

-With modern javascript, anyway, we don't need a library to write that code anymore, we can be functional, expressive and terse.
+With modern javascript, anyway, we don't need a library to write that code, we can be functional, expressive and terse.

 ```javascript
 [ 'jim', 'kate' ].map(str => str.slice(0, 2)); // [ 'ji', 'ka' ]